-At lunchtimes, peer mentors from KS2 go onto the KS1 playground to support and play with the younger children tom promote positive relationship.
+At Lunchtimes, Sport Ambassadors from KS2 go onto the KS1 playground to support and play with the younger children to promote positive relationship.
 The children play games, use the zones provided and encourage children to use our Fit4school exercises.

 We have been working hard as a school to promote Anti-Bullying to both parents and children.
 School Council members from across the school lead anti-bullying work and raise suggestions on how we can tackle this in school.
 Our School Council children developed the ‘SAY NOW’ initiative.
 We ran a whole school competition to design a ‘SAY NOW’ poster to explain what our school beliefs were about bullying.
 Take a look at some of our winning designs.

 At the start of the year, our School Council members created a whole school Anti-Bullying Charter.
 They thought about what was important for children to remember and do if they are worried about bullying.
 The children also had to create a list of things that they expected staff members to do regarding bullying.
 The charter was then agreed with all staff members and pupils during SMSC lessons.
 Children agreed to the charter by signing their name to show they will remember and follow it around school.
 Here is our Anti-Bullying Charter.

 We have also been working very hard over the last couple of years towards gaining the Anti-Bullying Bronze Quality Mark.
 Miss Gaymer is the lead in school to help us achieve this.
 This is being developed through School Council and School Buddy systems along with our Anti-Bullying Steering Group.
 The Steering group consists of: